louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

         Spending limits, whitelists, access control
 ```

-If you tell the agent to swap tokens, and your smart contract account only allows interactions with a whitelist of audited DEX contracts, the agent literally cannot drain your wallet to a random address—the contract will reject the transaction.
+If you tell the agent to swap tokens, and your smart contract account only allows interactions with a whitelist of audited DEX contracts, the agent literally cannot drain your wallet to a random address, because the contract will reject the transaction.

 ## What This Actually Looks Like